Building CloudDB: A Self Hosted Database Platform for Kubernetes

 Share:

 Running databases on Kubernetes has a reputation for being painful.
-The tooling is powerful, but it's scattered, the learning curve is steep, and every team ends up writing the same glue code to automate the same routine tasks.
-I wanted to change that, at least for my own projects, so I built CloudDB: a Kubernetes-native, self-hosted Database-as-a-Service (DBaaS) control plane with a clean React dashboard and a Go API that actually talks to the cluster.
+The tooling is powerful, but it is scattered, the learning curve is steep, and every team ends up writing the same glue code to automate the same routine tasks.
+I wanted to change that, at least for my own projects, so I built CloudDB: a Kubernetes native, self hosted Database as a Service (DBaaS) control plane with a clean React dashboard and a Go API that talks directly to the cluster.

-Managed database services from cloud providers are convenient, but they come with trade-offs: vendor lock-in, limited configuration access, surprise bills, and the inability to run things on your own infrastructure.
-On the other hand, running a bare-metal or Kubernetes-native database requires deep operational knowledge.
-You're on the hook for provisioning, upgrades, backups, and recovery.
+Managed database services from cloud providers are convenient, but they come with real trade offs: vendor lock in, limited configuration access, surprise bills, and the inability to run things on your own hardware.
+On the other hand, running databases on raw VMs or bare metal requires deep operational knowledge.
+You are on the hook for provisioning, upgrades, backups, and recovery.

-What the ecosystem was missing was a middle ground: a control plane that wraps the existing best-in-class Kubernetes database operators (which do the heavy lifting), and exposes everything through a single, friendly UI.
+What was missing was a middle ground: a control plane that wraps the existing, battle tested Kubernetes database operators (which do the heavy lifting), and exposes them through a single, clean UI.
 That is exactly what CloudDB is.

 Cluster Provisioning

-A cluster doesn't need management just on day one.
-CloudDB covers the ongoing ops that would otherwise require kubectl access:
+A cluster does not need management just on day one.
+CloudDB covers the ongoing operations that would otherwise require kubectl access:

 • Scale: adjust CPU, memory, and replica count at any time